transistorsoft/nativescript-background-geolocation-lt/docs/README.md

 }
 ```

-####`getCurrentPosition({options}, successFn, failureFn)`
+####`getCurrentPosition(successFn, failureFn, options)`
 Retrieves the current position.
 This method instructs the native code to fetch exactly one location using maximum power & accuracy.
 The native code will persist the fetched location to its SQLite database just as any other location in addition to POSTing to your configured `#url` (if you've enabled the HTTP features).
 In addition to your supplied `callbackFn`, the plugin will also execute the `callback` provided to `#configure`.

 If an error occurs while fetching the location, the `failureFn` will be executed with an `Integer` [Error Code](../../../wiki/Location-Error-Codes) as the first argument.